Grodzisk Mazowiecki: History

+After the war, it was administratively located in the "large" Warsaw Voivodeship until 1975, and then the "small" Warsaw Voivodeship until 1998.
+Currently, Grodzisk Mazowiecki is a local industrial center for the area of Warsaw.

 Legends

 According to a legend regarding the town charter, monarchs were riding through the settlement of Grodzisk on their way to hunt in Jaktorowska forest.
 One of the monarchs, who was tired, was offered a cup of water from the town's spring to regain his strength.
 It was the extraordinary taste of the water that convinced the king to grant the town a charter.